The platform that

 4-week pilot.
 Your benchmark.
 Score report included.

 The output layer.
+Every batch verified before it leaves.

 Every task, every contributor, every quality decision documented.
 When something fails downstream, you trace it to the exact person, the exact session, the exact batch.